IRS Forms

 • Employer Archer MSA contributions can eliminate your ability to deduct your own amounts in the same year.

 Pro tip, if you discovered an excess contribution, ask the trustee about a return of excess with earnings by the due date.
-That correction prevents additional tax.
+That correction prevents additional tax (excess Archer MSA contributions left in the account trigger a 6 percent excise tax under IRC section 4973 each year until removed, so the carryover-only assumption is wrong).
 The instructions outline how excesses work for both employee and employer amounts.

 A Simple Example